danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 Engineers spend a lot more time reading code other people wrote to determine where their new code fits in, rather than starting from a blank slate.

 A variation on the previous assessment (again to be done asynchronously) is to send the candidate some working code.
 Then the assignment is to enhance it with a new feature (again, going through a round of clarifying question asking).
-If doing this, make sure to send the existing code in a language the candidate is familiar with.

 ### Fix a Bug